 There are many ways of measuring disability in a population.

-Over the years, various large-scale research organizations (including the Census Bureau) have used survey questions to find out how many people identify themselves as having health problems, functional limitations, impairments or disabilities.
+Over the years, various large-scale research organizations (including the U.S. Census Bureau) have used survey questions to find out how many people identify themselves as having health problems, functional limitations, impairments or disabilities.

 - County Disability Estimates, 2008 (PDF)

-- Estimated Disability in Population-Based Surveys (PDF, 19 KB)
+- Estimated Disability in Population-Based Surveys (PDF)